- +1 624 518 1345

 The Master of Science in Educational Counseling Community College Emphasis degree provides the academic pathways for students who are committed to the professional practice of counseling in community

-The Department of Counselor Education at West Chester University offers degree programs in counselor education that are accredited by the Council for the Accreditation of Counseling and Related Educat
+The Master of Education Degree in School Counseling is a 51 credit hour program that is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

 This article provides a brief overview of the benefits of and differences between English as a Second Language (ESL) programs and Intensive English Programs (IEPs).